Remember this song? “On top of spaghetti, all covered with cheese, I lost my poor meatball when somebody sneezed.”

 These are just hot enough to add excitement without being overpowering.

-This slaw would be a great side dish for meatball subs.
+This slaw would be a great side dish or even a fun topping for meatball subs.

 Check out this delicious recipe and more at Bare Feet in the Kitchen.